rajadain/astro.tuhinanshu.com/src/content/blog/2017-05-08-github-pull-request-workflow.md

 > Being a professional services team, we at Civic Apps work on a number of projects in parallel in various stages of completion.
 They range in age (brand new projects to 6 year old legacy codebases), size (from simple single page apps to complex multi-tier systems), and technology (JavaScript, Python, Scala, C#).
 We use a number of tools to maintain consistency of workflow when switching between projects, such as our own flavor of GitHub’s Scripts to Rule Them All.

 I write a case study on how to optimize a development workflow for a multi-project team to allow for easy and reliable switching with minimal context changes.
-Read the full article on the Azavea blog here: https://www.azavea.com/blog/2017/05/08/github-pull-request-template-workflow/.
+[Read the full article on the Azavea blog here.](https://www.azavea.com/blog/2017/05/08/github-pull-request-template-workflow/)